 Second, once you have established that SEPTA was at-fault or was the responsible party in the accident, you must wait for the government to conduct its investigation.
 Typically, the inquiry process is drawn out and can take anywhere from one to six months, depending on the type of accident.

 While these details may sound discouraging, there is good news at the end of the tunnel.
 After the government has conducted its investigation, it is typically willing to settle.
 Usually, the claim will settle without the need for litigation after you are finished treatment and your lawyer submits a settlement “demand package.”
-Sometimes, a settlement does not come through, and suit must be filed.
+Sometimes, a settlement does not come through, and the suit must be filed.
 This typically happens if SEPTA makes an offer that is not acceptable (too low).

 Factors to Consider